ANTOINE1128/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Grateful to all for inspiring codebase, your dedication, and creativity made a lasting impact on our success.
+- Grateful to all for inspiring codebase, your dedication, and creativity made a lasting impact on our success.
 Thank you!

+- Acknowledgements to (<a href="https://www.behance.net/gregoirevella">Gregoire Vella</a>) for the original design on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>